FlavioEduardo92/Profile/README.md

 ---

-### 🎯 developer in training, focused on front-end development and exploring new challenges in the back-end
+### 🎯 Developer in training, focused on front-end development and exploring new challenges in the back-end

 My journey is based on continuous learning, always seeking to improve my skills and knowledge.
 With dedication and vision for the future, I look for opportunities to create innovative solutions and be part of the digital transformation.